Hauteclere/ACS_Demo_2023/README.md

 python3 -m pip install --upgrade virtualenv
 ```

 Great, let's go ahead and use `virtualenv` to create a sandbox we can install all the other python modules we need.
-(This is better than installing them globally on your computer, because after a while you'll lost track of what you have/need.)
+(This is better than installing them globally on your computer, because after a while with lots of projects you'll track of what modules each one needs.)

 ```
 python3 -m virtualenv venv